Unanimous Consent

 which examines the Bush legacy.
 His third book, Great American Hypocrites:

-Toppling the Big Myths of Republican Politics
+Toppling the Big Myths of Republican Politics“, which examines the

 manipulative electoral tactics used by the GOP and propagated by the